 When I adopted this approach, I re-gained the love for exercise that I’d lost.
 I developed a better relationship with my body and my approach to life.
 I felt and still feel happier and every time I achieve something, whether it’s getting a new deadlift PB or pushing myself to do just 1 more rep when my mind tells me no more, it spurs me on, drives me, motivates me to come back time and time again.

 However, my attitude, or my mindset, is something I would still like to work on.
 I am so aware of the importance of believing in oneself and having a positive mindset, and it’s something I tell my clients.
-Yet sometimes I struggle with taking my own advice, because I sometimes have a tendency to criticise my own performance, to behave negatively towards myself, or to tell myself that I can’t do something.
+Yet sometimes I struggle with taking my own advice, because I sometimes have a tendency to criticise my own performance, to behave negatively towards myself, or to tell myself that I can’t do something before I’ve even tried.

 I caught myself criticising my performance the other day and so I sat myself down and gave myself a talking to.
 Last summer, before I embarked on my personal training course, I had never squatted more than 40kg.
-Today, with a bodyweight of approximately 50kg, I can squat 80kg (although that’s probably only for 1 repetition at the moment!)
+Today, with a bodyweight of approximately 54kg, I can squat 85kg (although that’s probably only for 1 repetition at the moment!)
 I had also never deadlifted more than 30kg because I just never really did them.
-Today I can deadlift 85kg – that’s about 160% of my own bodyweight and something that I can say that I feel proud of.
+Today I can deadlift 110kg – that’s over twice my own bodyweight and something that I can say that I feel proud of.
 The other day, in a training session, I told my friend that I couldn’t do an unassisted pull-up.
 He told me that I was capable of doing so and made me try, and guess what?
 I did it.
 These are just a few examples of how my mindset has been inhibiting me from making progress.

 So there you have it – my goal, amongst other strength-based ones, is to change my mindset.
 To say I can do this, rather than I can’t.
 To be willing to put myself in a situation outside of my comfort zone where I am fearful of the outcome, to break down barriers and see what my body is capable of doing.
 I am going to stay focused and aim to be strong not just in my body, but also in my mind.